 - Emphasize inclusivity and promote collaborative aspects rather than focusing solely on competition.

-- Gamification is a supplemental rather than a primary teaching method.
+- Use gamification as a supplemental rather than a primary teaching method.

 Conclusion